Skip to main content

 Zine - Heavenly Ever After

-This zine was inspired by a Netflix series...a South Korean series about the afterlife titled 'Heavenly Ever After'.
+This zine was inspired by a Netflix series...a South Korean one about the afterlife titled 'Heavenly Ever After'.
 The first episode (of the 12 total) sets up the background of the main character and her immediate 'family' -- all whom she will eventually meet in the afterlife.

 The series has so many twists and turns in the storyline as well as explores some of those questions I think we all have asked or will about whether 'life' goes on after we physically die and whether we'll meet our beloveds in the afterlife if there is one.